sara1989mohammadi/jdbc-quickstart/README.md

 Working with JDBC in Java is a fundamental skill for interacting with databases.
 Starting from establishing a connection, performing queries, and updating data, there's a lot to learn. 📚

 ## What is JDBC?
 JDBC stands for Java Database Connectivity.
-It is a Java API that allows Java applications to connect and execute queries with various databases.
-It provides a standard abstraction for database communication and supports different types of JDBC drivers.
-JDBC also offers classes and interfaces for data access and processing in relational databases.
+JDBC is indeed the Java Database Connectivity, which provides exactly!
+JDBC (Java Database Connectivity) is indeed a Java API that provides a standard interface for accessing relational databases.
+It allows Java programs to connect to and interact with a wide range of databases using SQL.
+Through JDBC, developers can execute SQL statements, retrieve results, and update data in a database.
+JDBC provides a set of classes and interfaces for database operations, making it easier to work with databases in Java applications.

 ## Dependencies
 We use Maven to manage dependencies in our project.
 For this tutorial, we need PostgreSQL JDBC Driver because we want to connect a database on PostgreSQL